zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

 ## Introduction

-To facilitate direction of the GUI user to responsible party for the operation of a tested domain name, a URL to the closest TLD is presented with the test result.
-This document defines how that URL is set from public information, and where in Zonemaster the URL can be reset to some other value by the decision of the maintainer of the specific Zonemaster installation.
+To facilitate redirection of a GUI user to the responsible party for the operation of a tested domain name, an URL to the relevant TLD is presented with the test result.
+This document defines how the URL is set based on public information, and where in Zonemaster that URL can be changed to another value on a specific Zonemaster installation.

 How the GUI gets the URL is defined in [Backend RPC API].